 If your horse has access to pasture, they’re already getting forage—but how much?
 Unlike hay, pasture intake is harder to measure, and can vary based on grass quality, turnout time, and your horse’s appetite.

-On good pasture, horses may consume 1.5% to 3% of their body weight per day in dry matter (not fresh weight).
+On good pasture, horses may consume 1.5% to 3% of their body weight per day in dry matter (not fresh weight), which is perfect for their dry matter requirements of the day.
+Assuming there is a limitless supply of pasture available, which is not always the case.

 What Does That Mean in Practice?